minipadKB/minipad-firmware/README.md

 Although this firmware is made for the aforementioned PCB, it can be used for different kinds of (hall effect or not) keypad/keyboard projects due to it's support of both digital and hall effect buttons, as well as no real limitation on how many keys to use.

 Here is a list of features that are both planned and available:
-- An unlimited amount of Hall Effect or Digital keys
+- A fully dynamic amount of hall effect and digital keys (only limited by the RP2040)
 - Rapid Trigger (explained [here](https://github.com/minipadKB/minipad-firmware/blob/master/src/handlers/keypad_handler.cpp#L13)) with 0.01mm resolution
 - Flexible, configurable travel distance of switches
 - Adjustable actuation point (0.01mm resolution)